Bible Verses for the Ache of Loneliness

 Can I get a verse chosen specifically for my situation?

-Yes — Speak Your Heart lets you describe what you're going through in your own words, and our AI matches your situation to the verse whose emotional DNA best fits your moment.
+Yes — Speak Your Heart lets you describe what you're going through in your own words, and we return the verse whose emotional DNA best fits your moment.

 Scripture brings comfort, but it's not a substitute for professional help.
 If what you're feeling is affecting your daily life, please consider speaking with a counselor or therapist.
 You can also call or text 988 (Suicide & Crisis Lifeline) anytime.